Benediktm98/LAS-Filtering-Tool/README.md

-# LF<sup>2</sup>T - LAS Forest Filtering Tool

-# LF2T - LAS Forest Filtering Tool #
+# LF<sup>3</sup>T - LAS Forest Floor Filtering Tool
-LF2T is a high-performance R tool designed to filter ground data from LAS point clouds obtained from under-canopy laser scanning and photogrammetric surveys.
+LF3T is a high-performance R tool designed to filter ground data from LAS point clouds obtained from under-canopy laser scanning and photogrammetric surveys.
 Specifically tailored for densely vegetated areas, this tool is built upon the [LidR](https://github.com/r-lidar/lidR) and [TreeLS](https://github.com/tiagodc/TreeLS) packages and leverages chunk processing to efficiently handle large datasets.

 ## Description ##
 This tool is designed to enhance the extraction of high-resolution ground data from dense vegetation while refining noisy ground areas around tree stems.
 It enables the precise generation of Digital Terrain Models (DTMs), even in challenging, densely forested environments.
-By integrating advanced filtering techniques and surface refinement processes, it ensures high quality ground point data from complex forest environments.
+By integrating advanced filtering techniques and surface refinement processes, it ensures high quality ground point data from complex forest environments, suitable for high precision mapping and monitoring of a variety of under-canopy geomorphic processes.

 ## Main functionalities ##
 - Point cloud clipping